fbrillon/RepData_PeerAssessment1/PA1_template.md

 * Daily average of steps : **10766 steps**
 * Daily median of steps  : **10762 steps**

+Note that if we do not round the values at each interval, the average and median become the same.
+Here, they vary slightly because of the round operation applied earlier.

 ## Are there differences in activity patterns between weekdays and weekends?